NMashalov/NMashalov.github.io/_posts/2024-01-10-diffusion_nets.md

 |:--:|
 | *Continious file storage* |

-See, exponent in probability perfectly matches with idea in hierachy on every level number of files should grow, therefore we will observe.
+See, exponent in probability perfectly matches with idea in hierarchy on every level number of files should grow, therefore we will observe.

 ## Key physics insights

+I have prepared some beautiful pictures for you to guide through main concepts of temperature, free energy and gaussian noise.

 ### Temperature

 Temperature gives average energy of particle in system by simple equation

 $$
     E = d/2 T
 $$

-where $d$ is a dimension of space and $T$ is temperature.
+,where $d$ is a dimension of space and $T$ is temperature.

-What's more intriguing is how distribution changes
+Cold is training pictures, hot is initial gaussian.
+Let's see how bolt

 You can derive it from integration if you want